John Bradburne – the former warden at Mutemwa Leprosy and Care Centre, a candidate for Sainthood?

 - Mutemwa Leprosy and Care Centre aims to provide physical and medical care to recovering leprosy patients, physically handicapped and destitute people.

 - John Bradburne was a lay member of the Order of St Francis, a poet who wrote thousands of poems and warden of the Mutemwa Leper colony at Mutoko.
-Killed by guerrillas during the liberation war, he is a candidate for canonization, but he has not yet received the official title of “Servant of God”, from the Vatican, the first step toward canonization.
+Killed by guerrillas during the liberation war, he is a candidate for canonization and on 1 July 2019 the Congregation for the Causes of Saints in Rome issued a formal nihil obstat for the cause of beatification of Franciscan missionary John Bradburne to proceed; the first step toward canonization.

-- Although they occupy separate physical sites, John Bradburne and the Mutemwa Leprosy Care Centre are inextricably mixed and over thirty five years after his death
+- Although they occupy separate physical sites, John Bradburne and the Mutemwa Leprosy Care Centre are inextricably mixed and over forty years after his death his memory is still revered by local people.

 Drive into Mutoko from the A2 continuing through the town as if going to Nyamapanda.
 Distances are from the bus and kombi terminus on the left: 0.67 KM turn right onto a gravel road with the blue and white sign post for Mutemwa Leprosy Care Centre and John Bradburne site and continue driving south, 1.95 KM turn left at another blue and white Mutemwa signpost, 2.98 KM the John Bradburne site is marked on the left, continue on towards an avenue of Jacaranda trees for the Mutemwa Leprosy and Care centre, 3.4 KM reach the car park for the administration entre.